 Besides the fact that green wood doesn’t put off as much heat, it also causes more creosote buildup quickly.
 In our area, Tamarack is considered the top choice of wood because it has a long burn time and leaves little creosote in pipes.
 Because it burns so efficiently, it doesn’t leave much ash and the ash it does leave is fine and easy to clean out.

 Dense hardwoods like maple and oak are higher in energy content so they provide more heat.
 They also burn longer than softer woods such as birch, pine, and spruce.
 These softer woods burn faster but produce less energy because they’re less dense.

 In the deep south where I originate from, hardwoods such as oak are preferred.
 We would use softer woods in the spring and fall because it doesn’t get “cold” down there in those seasons which means we only need a little heat.
 Some wood stove installers have told me the combustion process in the newer stoves works so well you can use a wider variety of woods and receive good energy output.

 Learn more about choosing the best trees for firewood.

 Tips to Make Cleaning Creosote Easier

-- Dont’ burn a lot of “trash” in your wood stove.
+- Don’t burn a lot of “trash” in your wood stove.
 This is especially true of all that slick paper you get as junk mail and plastics.
-Not only do they release dangerous toxins, they can coat the stove pipe with chemicals.
+Not only do they release dangerous toxins, but they can also coat the stove pipe with chemicals.

 - Use a chimney cleaning log.
 We’ve found burning a chimney cleaning log once every couple of months and especially a few days before cleaning creosote from the pipes, makes the job easier.